vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 * [Tutorial: Proposing a market](./proposals/new-market-proposal.md)
 :::

-## Ethereum oracles
+## EVM data sources
-Settlement data can be sourced from Ethereum smart contracts and L2 chains that support Ethereum RPC calls.
+Settlement data can be sourced from smart contracts and L2 chains that support Ethereum RPC calls.

 The following spec would read from the Ethereum contract at `0x1b4...e43` every 30 seconds, and fetch the Bitcoin price value from the returned object: